-- understand Newton’s Law of Universal Gravitation and how it applies to tides
+- explain Newton’s Law of Universal Gravitation and how it applies to tides

-- understand why most places on Earth experience two tides per day, not just the one predicted from gravitational attraction between the Earth and moon (i.e. inertial force)
+- explain why most places on Earth experience two tides per day, not just the one predicted from gravitational attraction between the Earth and moon

-- understand how the Earth, sun and moon interact to create spring and neap tides
+- explain how the Earth, sun and moon interact to create spring and neap tides

-- understand why the gravitational pull of the sun on tides is less than the pull of the moon
+- explain why the sun has a smaller effect on tides than the moon

-- understand why tides do not occur at the same time every day
+- explain why tides do not occur at the same time every day

-- know the phases of a tidal current
+- identify the phases of a tidal current

 The previous chapter discussed various types of waves at sea and along the shore.
 However, at least in terms of , the largest waves in the ocean are the tides, where one wavelength stretches halfway around the Earth.
 The crests of these long waves represent the high tides, while the troughs create low tides.